Foundation-Devices/prime-ble-firmware/README.md

 ### Passport Prime BLE controller firmware.

-This workspace is composed of:

-- Bootloader
-- Application firmware
-- Host protocol

 This workspace contains the following crates:

 - `bootloader`: Secure bootloader that handles firmware updates and verification